mdgolammafuz/ICO-with-ERC20-Token/README.md

 2. The general inheritance system is very similar to Python’s one, especially concerning **multiple inheritance**

-3. Solidity supports multiple inheritance including polymorphism.
-Multiple inheritance introduces problems like the “diamond problem” and should be avoided
+3. Solidity supports multiple inheritances including polymorphism.
+Multiple inheritances introduce problems like the “diamond problem” and should be avoided

 4. When a contract inherits from multiple contracts, only a single contract is created on the blockchain, and the code from all the base contracts is copied into the created contract